t-recx/maritimo/README.md

 | [Transmitter](backend/Transmitter.App/) | Transmits decoded data over a Signal-R hub                    |
 | [WebApi](backend/WebApi.App/)           | REST API application to query the database                    |
 | [Frontend](frontend/)                   | Web application to display the information                    |

-If you prefer to run an application individually please refer to documentation for specific requirements, configuration and installation instructions in their specific folder.

 ## Requirements